Leftover Dressing and Cranberry Cookies

 - 1 cup chopped leftover cranberries, (or leftover cranberry sauce)

 - Drop your cookie dough by the tablespoonful onto your prepared cookie sheets.
+Or roll it into balls with your hands.

 - Bake for exactly 10 minutes, removing before they turn brown.